 10 days post-op.
-The pontic of the acrylic tooth was shaped accordingly in order to seal the site without applying pressure and to guide the soft
+The pontic of the acrylic tooth was shaped accordingly in order to seal the site without applying pressure and to guide the soft tissue healing in terms of contour:

 At 10 days gradual proliferation of newlyformed epithelium over the grafted site and under the pontic of the provisional tooth.